Why Choose a Midwife?

 Midwives take time to offer care.

 Midwives recognize that clients are individuals and because of their personal, cultural, and religious beliefs, every birth experience is different.
 Midwifery care is ongoing and involves education, health promotion, social support, and clinical assessment.
-Midwifery encourages mind-body connections, recognizing the spiritual and emotional aspects of birth, allowing women to birth with strength and dignity.
+Midwifery encourages mind-body connections, recognizing the spiritual and emotional aspects of birth, allowing people to birth with strength and dignity.